LNER – D49, No. 246 “Morayshire”

 A heavy overhaul is being carried out by the Llangollen Railway Engineering Co.
 The locomotive is now almost complete awaiting the boiler.
 Repairs to the tender are now complete.
 The boiler has had extensive repairs to the fire box outer wrapper, back head and throat plate.
 New transverse and longitudinal stays together with a full set of crown stays have been fitted.
 The boiler is now fully tubed and the new smoke box and door is being manufactured.
-The locomotive is scheduled to be back at Bo’ness June 2019 when it will be repainted in to LNER apple green prior to entering service.
+The locomotive is hoped to be back at Bo’ness sometime in 2020 when it will be repainted in to LNER apple green prior to entering service.

 |To traffic||20/02/1928||Boiler No.1987(new)|